The practise of architecture is changing!

-Growing up in Los Angeles, I have had the great privilege of working, since 2010, under Ravi Gunawardena and Frank Escher’s mentorship.
-In my time there, I was involved in a multitude of projects: ranging from cultural art productions such as The Jewelled Isle exhibition at LACMA to the design and construction of housing projects.
+Growing up in Los Angeles, I have had the great privilege of working, since 2010, for Ravi Gunawardena and Frank Escher.
+In my time with them, I was involved with various projects: ranging from cultural art productions such as the exhibition The Jewelled Isle exhibition at LACMA to the design and construction of housing projects.
 In intermittent summers, I tried to learn as much as I could about ground-up social practices.